 4.“Project management is markedly different from micromanagement.
 Micromanagement thwarts creativity and stymies individual ownership and motivation.
 On the flip side, project management works to instill confidence in the project team and cultivate individual contribution.
 It’s really key to keep this in mind as you develop as a project manager.” –Kat Gebert, Customer Marketing Manager

 5.“As a project manager it’s key to remember: you’re not the channel owner, expert, or executor.
 Your job is to be descriptive, rather than prescriptive.
 Aim to keep the project team on track, without explicitly outlining how to do so.
 Ultimately, you should trust your team to do the work they’ve committed to.” – Caitlin McCormick, Marketing Operations Manager

 6.“Your team comes before all else.
 As a project manager, you protect your team’s time, stand up for them in hairy situations, take the hit when projects are late, and take credit last when projects shine.
 Ultimately, you’re the oil that makes the machine run smoothly — but the cogs are doing all the heavy lifting” –Rachel Wagner, Director of Business Development

 7.“You can keep projects on track through brute force, or by inspiring and motivating your team to do so on your own.
 This starts with the project manager: are you excited about the project?
 Even if you’re not, can you “fake it until you make it”?
 Your project team will feed off of your enthusiasm and vision.
 Not only that, it’s up to you to figure out what inspires and motivates your team.
 Take the time to get to know your project team and learn the levers you can pull to make them work harder, better, and faster.” –Lacey Larson, Field Enablement Manager

 Want to learn more about the future of project management for marketers and how it will contribute to your digital transformation?
-Attend Transition NYC on September 28.
+Attend Transition London on October 26.